SpaceShipTwo, carrying a passenger for the first time, exceeds the US definition of space - anything over an altitude of 50 miles

 "One of the issues that Virgin Galactic will have to address, eventually, is that they are not flying above the Karman Line, not yet," Bezos said, quoted by Space News.

-New Shepard has already flown above the Karman Line, but not with people on board.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+New Shepard has already flown above the Karman Line, but not with people on board.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.